shaharshitrit/port-assignment/README.md

 ## Current Architectural Solution

-The current architecture leverages **Terraform** to provision and manage cloud resources, ensuring a scalable, reliable, and consistent infrastructure across environments.
-The Terraform configuration in the `terraform` folder defines foundational components, such as VPCs, subnets, and security groups, establishing a robust networking foundation.
-Public and private subnets are configured to ensure essential resources, like load balancers, are accessible while securing internal services.
-This modular approach to network resources enhances maintainability and aligns with Infrastructure as Code (IaC) best practices.
+The current architecture leverages **Terraform** to provision and manage cloud resources, ensuring scalable, reliable, and consistent infrastructure.
+The Terraform configurations in the `terraform` folder define core network components like VPCs, subnets, and security groups, establishing a secure and structured network foundation.
+Public and private subnets isolate essential resources such as load balancers while securing internal services, following Infrastructure as Code (IaC) best practices for maintainability.

-To automate deployment and testing, **GitHub Actions** workflows are implemented within the `.github/workflows/` directory.
-These workflows streamline CI/CD processes by automating steps for running tests, applying Terraform changes, and monitoring deployments, reducing manual intervention and increasing deployment speed.
-The Kubernetes manifests in the `manifests` directory are configured to support application components, defining resources such as pods, services, and ingress to direct traffic, ensure availability, and enhance operational readiness.
+**GitHub Actions** workflows, located in `.github/workflows/`, automate CI/CD tasks by running tests, applying Terraform changes, and monitoring deployments.
+This setup reduces manual intervention, accelerating deployments and ensuring consistency.
+The Kubernetes manifests in the `manifests` directory are configured for application components, defining pods, services, and ingress rules that manage traffic and ensure service availability.
+Together, these tools enable a scalable and efficient deployment process suitable for a POC.

-This POC setup integrates infrastructure provisioning and CI/CD automation to ensure consistent deployment and testing, enabling rapid iteration and infrastructure scaling.

 ---